WICG/view-transitions/document-render-blocking.md

 ## Meta Tag with Blocking ElementIds

-Add a new meta tag with the name `blocking-elements` and `content` attribute set to the list of [element IDs](https://dom.spec.whatwg.org/#concept-id) which must be parsed before rendering. `*` is a special keyword which implies every ID should be blocking.
+Add a new meta tag with the name `blocking-elements` and `content` attribute set to the list of [element IDs](https://dom.spec.whatwg.org/#concept-id) which must be parsed before rendering. `*` is a special keyword which implies every element should be blocking.

 Each Document has a render-blocking-until-parsed element ids set, initially empty.
 A Document is [render-blocked](https://html.spec.whatwg.org/#render-blocked) if this set is non-empty.

 - If the value of the `content` attribute changes, and the Document [allows adding render blocking elements](https://html.spec.whatwg.org/#allows-adding-render-blocking-elements), the render-blocking-until-parsed element ids is set to the new attribute value.
-   This means authors can run script to configure the list until the body tag is parsed (after which no new render blocking resources can be added).
+   This means authors can run script to configure the list until the opening `<body>` tag is parsed (after which no new render blocking resources can be added).

 - If the value of the `content` attribute changes, and the Document **does not** [allow adding render blocking elements](https://html.spec.whatwg.org/#allows-adding-render-blocking-elements), render-blocking-until-parsed element ids is set to be an intersection of the existing value and the new attribute value.
    This means authors can run script to remove render-blocking elements after the body tag is parsed but can't add more elements.
 This allows authors to implement their own timeout if needed.